adejumoridwan/ML-Model-Deployment-with-FastAPI-and-Streamlit/README.md

 **Building APIs with FastAPI**

-In this section, you'll grasp the essence of building APIs with FastAPI.
-We'll begin by delving into the basics of creating APIs using this powerful Python framework.
-You'll comprehend how to leverage Path and Query parameters effectively, along with their diverse validation techniques.

-Next, we'll explore the concept of the request body, shedding light on how to craft APIs to receive form and file requests from clients.
-This will empower you to gather and process data from various sources seamlessly.

-Moreover, we'll delve into the realm of templates and static files, equipping you with the skills to present your API's functionalities in a user-friendly and visually appealing manner.

-Finally, we'll emphasize the significance of testing your API applications.
-We'll guide you through setting up a testing environment, writing comprehensive test cases, and implementing best practices to ensure the sustainability and maintainability of your APIs.

-By the end of this section, you'll possess a solid understanding of building robust and scalable APIs using FastAPI.
-You'll be able to design, develop, and test your API applications with confidence, ensuring they meet the demands of the modern web.
+This section dives deep into building APIs with FastAPI, covering essential concepts like handling various parameters, receiving data inputs, and crafting user-friendly interfaces.
+You'll learn how to create APIs that accept and process diverse data from various sources while ensuring their quality and maintainability through effective testing practices.
+By the end, you'll be equipped to build robust and scalable APIs, confident in their ability to meet modern web requirements.

 **ML Models as an API with FastAPI**